linalu12/UrbanTrazosProject/README.md

 # UrbanTrazosProject
-Urban Trazo is a school web dev project based on the art by Miguel Urrego.
+Urban Trazos is a school web dev project based on the art by Miguel Urrego.
+It showcase some of his artworks, using HTML, CSS, JavaScript, and JSON.